Denisganga/Farm_Management_System/README.md

 This project is licensed under the [MIT_license](MIT_license).
 # Contact

 For any inquiries or assistance, feel free to contact me at denisnganga16@gmail.com.
-We appreciate your feedback and suggestions!
+I appreciate your feedback and suggestions!

 Thank you for choosing the Farm Management System.
 Happy farming!